How To Prevent And Soothe Eczema Flare-Ups Naturally

 When you’re dealing with an eczema flare-up, you probably think long and hard about the lotion you use to moisturize every day.
 This part may go well!
 But it’s equally important to take stock of all of the other products that go on your skin.

-Play detective to get to the bottom of what might be irritating your skin, and if you’re on the hunt for new products, choose from the natural, fragrance-free, and hypoallergenic options as we mentioned earlier.
+Play detective to get to the bottom of what might be irritating your skin, and if you’re on the hunt for new products, choose from the natural, fragrance-free options as we mentioned earlier.

 Take A Hike, Eczema!

 Eczema is a pesky, chronic condition that can leave you with itchy flare-ups.
 Your role is to do what you can to prevent eczema flare-ups and also have a toolkit full of ideas for how to care for your skin when a flare-up strikes.

 Start by moisturizing your skin regularly with a natural, gentle moisturizer, like Babo Botanicals Sensitive Skin Fragrance Free Daily Hydra Therapy Lotion or Sensitive Baby Fragrance Free Miracle Cream.